Memorial High School (Hedwig Village, Texas): Controversies

+2015 Homecoming Dance at Children’s Museum

+In November 2015, Memorial High School held its homecoming dance at the Children’s Museum of Houston with about 1,000 students in attendance.
+The event ended early—around 11 p.m.—after students were described as “rowdy,” disrespectful toward museum staff, and caused damage to a concession stand, including breaking an ice cream maker.

 2017 Graffiti

 Memorial was shocked in January 2017 when vandals broke into the school over winter break and vandalized the campus with racist graffiti.
 The vandalism included a crudely drawn swastika, multiple uses of the n-word, pentagrams, the phrase "white power," sexually explicit phrases and offensive symbols.
 The Anti-Defamation League would take notice of this event and comment on it, bringing notoriety to the event.

 Thug Day

 Memorial would face controversy in May 2019 over a spirit week tradition of "Thug Day' which was tweeted out by an upset student and went viral.
 Critics would claim that the event was racially insensitive to African-Americans and was an example of cultural appropriation due to the utilization of basketball jerseys, cornrows, do-rags, gang signs, and fake tattoos.
 Critics would range from media organizations and alumni to the local chapter of the NAACP.
 Memorial High would go on to cancel the 'spirit week' over the racist undertones of 'thug day' which the school claimed was an unofficial extension of the spirit week's 'jersey day.'
 Students went on to claim that campus tension increased as a result of the fallout, alongside mixed reception from alumni.